scipy-conference/scipy_proceedings/papers/zain/zain.rst

 Our approach is to create a pipeline that learns a low-dimensional representation of ciliary motion on unlabeled data.
 The model we propose considers the spatial and temporal dimensions of ciliary motion separately.
 The pipeline encodes each frame of the input video and then encodes the paths between frames in the latent space.
-The low-dimensional latent space in this pipeline will have semantic significance, and thus interpolation and clustering on the latent space should be meaningful for those studying ciliary motion and its connection to ciliopathies.
+The low-dimensional latent space in this pipeline will have semantic significance, and thus the distribution and clustering of points in the latent space should be meaningful for those studying ciliary motion and its connection to ciliopathies.

 Related Works